From bare cable to completed lead: crimp terminating an Anderson plug.

 The HellermannTyton HD16L Crimp tool is ideal for crimping Anderson plugs onto 6AWG (13.3mm2) and 8AWG (8.0mm2) wire.
 It represents the best blend of quality and affordability we have found on the market.

-You can also solder the contacts, however, this is not as reliable in high-vibration environments such as a ute bed or trailer.
+You can crimp or solder Anderson plugs, however, this is not as reliable in high-vibration environments such as a ute bed or trailer.

 Step 1: Strip Outer Jacket